fourjuaneight/archiver/README.md

 # 🚚 Archiver

-Lambda function to upload bookmark files to S3 and B2.
+Cloudflare Worker to upload bookmarked media to S3 or B2.